Aufree/ESTMusicIndicator/README.md

 * Calling `sizeToFit` in frame-based layout.

 Or if you explicitly specify size, the bars will be placed in the center of the view.

+## Contact

+You can ping me on [Twitter](https://twitter.com/_Paul_King_) or follow me on [Weibo](http://weibo.com/jinfali) If you find an issue.

+## Contributing

+Thank you for your interest in contributing to Hodor!
+Your ideas for improving this app are greatly appreciated.
+The best way to contribute is by submitting a pull request.
+I'll do my best to respond to you as soon as possible.
+You can also [submit a new GitHub issue](https://github.com/Aufree/ESTMusicIndicator/issues/new) if you find bugs or have questions.

 ## Thanks for